Recycling and Trash Collection

 Beginning October 1, 2022 the GLRA will accept all rechargeable and single use batteries for FREE at their Electronics Recycling Facility.
 To prevent fires and explosions, all batteries must be placed in an individual clear plastic storage/ziplock bag.

 Household Chemicals & Hazardous Waste

-Collected by WM Curbside, LLC – contracted through GLRA
+Collected by MXI INC – contracted through GLRA

-Dispose of old lawn and garden chemicals, automotive fluids, paints, pesticides, poisons, etc. through this curbside collection.
-Otherwise, a $15 co-pay, Lebanon County residents may arrange for a home pick-up of hazardous household waste.
-For our community, assistance is available for elderly and/or disabled residents, just voice your limitations when scheduling your pick-up.
-This service can only be used once a year.
+Dispose of old paint, lawn and garden chemicals, automotive fluids, pesticides, poisons, etc. through this curbside collection.
+For a $15.00 co-pay, Lebanon County residents may arrange for a home pick-up of hazardous household waste.
+There is a limit of one pick-up per household per year.

 Collected by North Londonderry Township Police Department

 North Londonderry Township Police Department has a collection box in the lobby for expired or unused medications.
 Drop-offs can be made from 8:00 a.m. to 4:30 p.m., Monday through Friday.
 All medications should be brought in their original containers with personal information blacked out or removed.
 No fee or identification is necessary to make a drop-off.